nshafer/django-hashid-field/README.rst

 ~~~~~~~~~~~~~~~~~

 You can optionally set a global Salt to be used by all HashFields and HashidAutoFields in your project, or set the salt
 on each individual field.
+Please note that changing this value will cause all HashidFields to change their values, and
+any previously published IDs will become invalid.

 :Type:    string
 :Default: ""
 :Example:
     .. code-block:: python

-        HASHID_FIELD_SALT = "a long and secure salt value that is not the same as settings.SECRET_KEY"
+        HASHID_FIELD_SALT = "a long and secure salt value that is not the same as SECRET_KEY"

 Field Parameters